 HOW TO HOLD THE PICK

-How hold the pick playing chords
+How to hold the pick playing chords

 A lighter (0.50 to 0.73), thinner pick give a quieter, softer sound while strumming.
 For strumming place the pick on to the side of your index finger, the index finger is not curled but it is pointed at the tip of the pick, then place your thumb onto the pick to keep it clamped between your thumb and finger.
 This position allows the pick to move and bend between fingers, good for accompaniments and rhythm.
 Take a look to the picture below.